rsm-13/green-prism/DESIGN.md

 Green Prism is a two-tier web prototype composed of a Python FastAPI backend and a React (Vite) frontend. the backend exposes a small set of REST endpoints under `/api` for listing bonds, returning bond details, running text analysis, and computing rule-based or ML-assisted impact estimates. the frontend is a single page app that consumes the backend endpoints to provide exploratory UI and visualizations.

-why this split: using a lightweight HTTP backend (FastAPI) plus a separate single page app keeps concerns separated: data ingestion, preprocessing, and ML logic live in the Python layer (where pandas, scikit-learn/xgboost, and joblib fit naturally), while interactivity and visualization live in the frontend. this separation simplifies local development (start two dev servers) and allows the backend to be used independently (e.g., for batch processing scripts or notebook experiments under `backend/app/ml/notebooks`).
+Why this split: using a lightweight HTTP backend (FastAPI) plus a separate single page app keeps concerns separated: data ingestion, preprocessing, and ML logic live in the Python layer (where pandas, scikit-learn/xgboost, and joblib fit naturally), while interactivity and visualization live in the frontend. this separation simplifies local development (start two dev servers) and allows the backend to be used independently (e.g., for batch processing scripts or notebook experiments under `backend/app/ml/notebooks`).

 ## backend structure and responsibilities